 If you are anything like me when it comes to personal social media networks, you prefer to stay as far away from them as possible.
-I passively use video-sharing platforms like YouTube on a regular basis, and I engage with my friends, loved ones, and clients on WhatsApp quite frequently.
+I passively use video-sharing platforms like YouTube on a regular basis.
+And I engage with my friends, loved ones, and clients on WhatsApp quite frequently.
 However, I never quite jumped onto the social media bandwagon during the peak of its emergence.
 Yet, I knew I had to use social media for my small business even though I am somewhat of an introvert.

 While I do not have many personal social media accounts, I have created and maintained a few for my businesses throughout the years.
 And I often help clients grow their social media presence for their career or business endeavors.
-While I make a conscious effort not to engage in social media in my personal life, I consider it to be a necessary tool for business-related matters.
+I make a conscious effort not to engage in social media in my personal life.
+However, I consider it a necessary tool for business-related matters.

-In fact, if you operate certain types of businesses, it is absolutely essential to have a social media presence.
+If you operate certain types of businesses, it is absolutely essential to have a social media presence.
 However, most businesses can benefit from maintaining a positive social media presence.
-Doing so allows you to capture a wider audience which can potentially help your business grow and flourish at a faster pace.
+Doing so allows you to capture a wider audience.
+And they can potentially help your business grow and flourish at a faster pace.